-Regional Review Board (RRB) Guidance for Adult Congenital Heart Disease (CHD) Exception Requests
+Review Board (RB) Guidance for Adult Congenital Heart Disease (CHD) Exception Requests

-3 4 The OPTN Board of Directors recently approved the Thoracic Organ Transplantation Committee's 5 Modification to the Adult Heart Allocation proposal during their December 2016 meeting in St. Louis, MO.
-6 One of the major components of the new allocation system was the creation of three additional medical 7 urgency statuses, for a new total of six.
-This new six-status system stratifies heart transplant candidates 8 according to waiting list mortality.
-9 During the development of the adult heart allocation policy, the Committee received feedback from the 10 heart transplant community that adult congenital heart disease (ACHD) candidates may be disadvantaged by the new system, as they are a very heterogeneous candidate group and they may not 11 12 always be optimal candidates for devices or inotropes.
-13 The Committee acknowledged that some ACHD candidates may have higher waiting list mortality.
-The 14 new allocation policy includes hemodynamic criteria in addition to criteria based on levels of support.
-15 Measurement of hemodynamics among patients with CHD can be complicated by altered anatomy and rendered meaningless.
-In addition, ACHD patients may not be candidates for the inotropic or mechanical 16 17 support options.
-Thus CHD candidates may have difficulty meeting criteria for higher status according to 18 policy, despite waitlist mortality equivalent to other candidates at higher status.
-Instead, the exception and 19 review process will continue to accommodate these candidates, who can still apply for an exception at 20 any status as their medical urgency and potential for benefit would warrant, including status 1, short-term.
-21 The Committee drafted this guidance with the goal of helping regional review boards (RRBs) standardize 22 decision-making for ACHD exception requests.
+The OPTN/UNOS Board of Directors recently approved the Thoracic Organ Transplantation Committee's Modification to the Adult Heart Allocation proposal during their December 2016 meeting in St. Louis, MO.
+One of the major components of the new allocation system was the creation of three additional medical urgency statuses, for a new total of six.
+This new six-status system stratifies heart transplant candidates according to waiting list mortality.

+During the development of the adult heart allocation policy, the Committee received feedback from the heart transplant community that adult congenital heart disease (ACHD) candidates may be disadvantaged by the new system, as they are a very heterogeneous candidate group and they may not always be optimal candidates for devices or inotropes.

+The Committee acknowledged that some ACHD candidates may have higher waiting list mortality.
+The new allocation policy includes hemodynamic criteria in addition to criteria based on levels of support.
+Measurement of hemodynamics among patients with CHD can be complicated by altered anatomy and rendered meaningless.
+In addition, ACHD patients may not be candidates for the inotropic or mechanical support options.
+Thus CHD candidates may have difficulty meeting criteria for higher status according to policy, despite waitlist mortality equivalent to other candidates at higher status.
+Instead, the exception and review process will continue to accommodate these candidates, who can still apply for an exception at any status as their medical urgency and potential for benefit would warrant, including status 1, short-term.
+The Committee drafted this guidance with the goal of helping review board (RBs) standardize decision-making for ACHD exception requests.

-Regional Review Board (RRB) Guidance for Adult Congenital Heart Disease (CHD) Exception Requests
+Review Board (RB) Guidance for Adult Congenital Heart Disease (CHD) Exception Requests

-Background
+30 Background